shamim-ahmed/udportfolio/README.md

 ```

 #### Optimization 4: Reduce the number of animated pizzas
 The original JavaScript code created and animated 200 pizzas.
 However, only a handful of these pizzas were actually visible on screen.
 This represented a significant performance bottleneck.
-We have avoided the problem if we determine the number of animated pizzas from window height.
+We have avoided this problem by determining the number of animated pizzas from window height.

 #### Optimization 5: Special CSS poperty value for improved performance
 It has been suggested that following CSS rule improves animation performance: